arestivo/slides/markdown/php.md

 # Comments

-There are two ways of creating single line comments:
+There are two ways of creating single-line comments:

 ```php
 echo 'Hello World'; // This line prints Hello World
 echo 'Hello World'; # This line prints Hello World
 ```

-Multiple line comments can also be used:
+Multi-line comments can also be used:

 ```php
 /**